 Unlike some cities, Napa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Napa are a mix of both white- and blue-collar jobs.
 Overall, Napa is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Napa who work in office and administrative support (11.52%), management occupations (10.78%), and sales jobs (9.97%).

-The percentage of people in Napa who are college-educated is somewhat higher than the average US community of 21.84%: 28.73% of adults in Napa have at least a bachelor's degree.
+The overall education level of Napa is somewhat higher than in the average US city of 21.84%: 28.73% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Napa in 2010 was $32,520, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $130,080 for a family of four.
 However, Napa contains both very wealthy and poor people as well.